Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Pittsburgh's games this season have gone over 61 points four of seven times.
+- Pittsburgh and its opponents have combined to score more than 61 points in four of seven games this season.

-- The two teams combine to score 77.4 points per game, 16.4 more than the over/under in this contest.
+- The combined points per game average of the two teams, 77.4, is 16.4 points greater than Saturday's over/under.

-- These two squads combine to allow 49.6 points per game, 11.4 fewer than this contest's over/under.
+- This contest's over/under is 11.4 points more than the 49.6 these two squads combine to surrender per game this season.

-- The average total in Panthers games this season is 54.9, 6.1 points fewer than Saturday's over/under of 61 .
+- Panthers games have an average total of 54.9 points this season, 6.1 fewer than Saturday's over/under.

 - In 2021, games involving the Hurricanes have averaged a total of 58.6 points, 2.4 fewer than this game's set over/under.